dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 easily find out effect information or make assumptions based on types about a piece of code instead of performing additional analysis to derive these facts, which are not present in the IR (which is usually the case for most IRs).
+Moreover, MIL allows to run a lint checking potentially after every transformation to make sure that none of the transformations made a program ill-typed.
+While many classical IRs are imperative and statement based, meaning that most of the operations are assigning values to variables, MIL is a functional language and therefore it is *expression-based*, which in general makes it more easy to reason about the code, which implies that it should be easier to see whether a certain transformation is safe or not.

 In this thesis we tried to work with quite simply looking algebraic identities for expressing code transformations.
 Such identities are usually very minimal